 Ingredients for a recipe arranged on a white surface: brown sugar, white sugar, cashews, flour, rolled oats, cinnamon, baking soda in bowls, alongside two eggs, vanilla extract in a small bowl, and a stick of salted sweet cream butter.

-• Old-fashioned oats: To make the cookies taste more nutty, I like to add 1-1/3 cups of oats.
-I recommend using rolled oats because they’re able to keep their shape during baking, hence providing a nice texture.
+• Old-fashioned oats: I recommend using rolled oats because they’re able to keep their shape during baking, hence providing a nice texture vs instant oatmeal.

 How To Make Cashew Cookies